Entra Platform Infrastructure

 Concepts

-- Entra Foundation - Where Entra stops, where platform infrastructure starts, and the service boundaries that matter for identity workloads.
+- Entra Foundation - Where Entra stops and platform infrastructure starts.

-- Azure Data Explorer and KQL - Fast investigation and telemetry analysis for identity pipelines, diagnostics, and operational questions.
+- Azure Data Explorer and KQL - Interactive analytics over large event and telemetry datasets.

 Quickstart

-- Event Stream to Data Explorer - Wire high-volume event ingestion into Azure Data Explorer for operational analysis.
+- Event Stream to Data Explorer - Wire event ingestion into Data Explorer for operational analysis.

-- Reliable Worker with Service Bus - Build a worker pattern with durable messaging, retries, and failure handling.
+- Reliable Worker with Service Bus - Build a worker pattern with durable messaging and failure handling.

-- State and Artifacts - Choose Cosmos DB and Azure Storage roles for workflow state, exports, and supporting artifacts.
+- State and Artifacts - Choose Cosmos DB for operational state and Storage for larger artifacts.

-- Hybrid Worker on VM - Run identity-connected workers at the network edge when cloud-only execution cannot reach the target system.
+- Hybrid Worker on VM - Run workers at the network edge when cloud-only execution cannot reach the target.

 Deep Dives

-- Messaging Selection and Failure Modes - Choose between Event Hubs and Service Bus, then design around their failure behavior and trade-offs.
+- Messaging Patterns - Choose between Event Hubs and Service Bus, then design around their failure behavior.

-- Cosmos DB Design for Integrations - Partitioning, consistency, and container design choices for identity-oriented integrations.
+- Cosmos DB Patterns - Partitioning, consistency, and container design for real workloads.

 Resources